suda-3156/sync-var/README.md

 ### Comment prefixes

-- Lines starting with the symbols below will be searched for tags.
+- Lines starting with the symbols below will be searched for markers.
   `#`, `//`, `///`, `////`, `--`, `;`, `'`, `::`, `REM`, `*`, `%`, `@@`, `@`, `!`

 ## Future